 Data semantics

 The <pocbox-type> element indicates which type of PoC Box will be connected when the incoming PoC Session invitation is routed to a PoC Box.
-This element has one of the following two values, whose use is described in [OMA-PoC-CP].
+This element has one of the following two values, whose use is described in [OMA-PCPS-CP].
 The value is of an enumerated integer type:

 "nwpocbox" instructs the NW PoC Box to be connected.
 This is the lowest value for this action, and also the value used when no match happens, according to [RFC4745].
 This value is assigned the numeric value of 0.